-Despite the organization’s emphasis on keeping sodium under 1,500 mg/day to avoid heart failure, a new study suggests that people who already have heart failure are at greater risk of hospitalization or death if they restrict sodium intake to less than 2,500 mg/day.
+Despite the organization’s emphasis on keeping sodium under 1,500 mg/day to avoid heart failure, a study suggests that people who already have heart failure are at greater risk of hospitalization or death if they restrict sodium intake to less than 2,500 mg/day (JACC:Heart Failure, Jan., 2016).
 The study included 833 people with heart failure; out of these individuals, 145 were on a restricted sodium diet.

 What the Data Show:

 The statistics show that 42 percent of those keeping their sodium intake low died or were hospitalized with heart failure complications.
-Among those not restricting sodium, 26 percent suffered that fate.
+Among those not restricting sodium, 26 percent suffered that outcome.

 The scientists urge their colleagues to conduct a randomized controlled trial of sodium restriction in heart failure to determine if this apparently paradoxical finding holds up.